MissionBit/FlappyDemo/README.md

      batch.dispose();
   }
 ```
-16. Run (you should see a red screen)
+16. Run (you should see a black screen)

 ## Menu - Importing images
 1. Go to https://github.com/BrentAureli/FlappyDemo and download the repo.
 Unzip it and copy the images from android > assets to the android > assets in your project